zuiko21/minimOS/architecture.md

 (\*) One thing to be determined is whether to use an *offset* or an *absolute address* for the variable **relocation table**.
 If the latter, the `ADC da_ptr` part won't be used.
-But the earlier options seems to make much more sense.
+But the earlier option seems to make much more sense.

 ### Input/Output